Plan Your Stay

 Set yourself up for success with a solid plan

 What are the critical elements to setting up a great self-isolation plan?

 1. Understand the rules and prepare to abide by them.

 2. Make sure you have appropriate accommodations as well as access to food.

 3. Create a self-care plan to maintain your physical and mental health.

 This website is packed with resources to help you do it all!
 If you are self-isolating due to travel, you’ll need to follow the federal rules (Government of Canada).
 Otherwise, you’ll be following the provincial rules (British Columbia).
 If you have questions or require additional support, we’re here to help

 Mandatory 14-Day Quarantine | Federal Rules

-Students travelling to UBC from outside Canada who are unable to self-quarantine in their own accommodations have access to complimentary on-campus self-isolation packages on a one-time only basis until further notice.
+Students travelling to UBC from outside Canada who are unable to self-quarantine in their own accommodations (after having completed the mandatory 3-night stay at a government-approved hotel) have access to on-campus self-isolation packages.
 UBC Student Housing residents cannot self-isolate in a shared unit.
 This includes any space that shares a washroom and/or kitchen with another student but excludes student family housing, a studio or one-bedroom unit.

 Advised by PUBLIC HEALTH to SELF-ISOLATE